-There is a massive array of assisted living facilities found throughout the United States.
+There is a massive array of assisted living facilities found throughout the United States such as traditionsofamerica.com and similar.
 With so many options, it can make it challenging to make a decision.

 While this is true, making the right decision is much easier when a person goes into the search prepared.
 To find a quality assisted living facility use the tips and information found here.

 Select a Community that Matches the Future Residents Wants and Needs

 In many situations, if family members are searching for an assisted living facility on behalf of their parents, they are going to create a list of must-haves they prefer, rather than what their senior parent wants or needs.